DjangoAdminHackers/django-admin-row-actions/README.md

 Inspired (and code based on): https://github.com/crccheck/django-object-actions jquery-dropdown credits go to Cory LaViska: http://labs.abeautifulsite.net/jquery-dropdown/

+Allows you to easily define a drop-down 'actions' menu that is appended as the final column in your model's changelist and perform actions on that row.

+Menu items can call urls or methods, can be disabled, have tooltips etc.

+I've extracted this from code written for http://hireablehq.com/.
+The admin there has Bootstrap available but I've modified this version to use a standalone jQuery dropdown.

 1. Until this is submitted to PyPi install using git: